Google Scholar H5 (Cited articles)

 phone: +48 58 320 94 94, fax: +48 58 320 94 60,

-Indexation: CrossRef, DOAJ (Directory of Open Access Journals), EBSCO, ESCI (Emerging Sources Citation Index), FMJ, Google Scholar, Index Copernicus, Medical Journals Links, Medline, Polish Medical Library (GBL), Polish Ministry of Science and Higher Education, Polish Scientific Bibliography, Scopus, Ulrich's Periodicals Directory and WorldCat.
+Indexation: CrossRef, DOAJ (Directory of Open Access Journals), EBSCO, ESCI (Emerging Sources Citation Index), FMJ, Google Scholar, Index Copernicus, Medical Journals Links, Medline, Polish Medical Library (GBL), Polish Ministry of Education and Science, Polish Scientific Bibliography, Scopus, Ulrich's Periodicals Directory and WorldCat.